ACEMS/measuring_impact_2018/README.md

 Please add ideas for tools to the issues section through the tab above.
 These ideas will be worked on at the 2018 Measiring Impact in the Mathematical and Statistical Sciences Workshop, held on Thursday October 4th at the Queensland University of Technology and hosted by [ACEMS](www.acems.org.au).

 Please comment on issues you are interested in or have feedback and or thoughts about.

+Please contact industry@acems.org.au if you have any questions.
+A webinar link will be made available to all that register for the webinar ticket.